Connect First Credit Union and Servus Credit Union merger

 MEMBER ENGAGEMENT

-Q: Can I attend an open house virtually?
+Q: Can I attend member information sessions virtually?

-Unfortunately, no. The open house events are in-person.
-If you can’t attend an open house information session and you have questions about the proposed merger that are not addressed on this website, email our merger team at merger@connectfirstcu.com or merger@servus.ca, or speak with an employee at your branch.
+Unfortunately, no. The member information session events are in-person.
+If you can’t attend a member information session and you have questions about the proposed merger that are not addressed on this website, email our merger team at merger@connectfirstcu.com or merger@servus.ca, or speak with an employee at your branch.

-Q: Are meeting minutes available from the merger open house information sessions?
+Q: Are meeting minutes available from the merger member information sessions?

 VOTING